jtara1/dictation/README.md

 ### Linux Desktop App

 Search for and open `Dictation` desktop application.
-This opens a terminal running hotkeys.py which can help you monitor the logs, stdout, stderr.
+This opens a terminal running hotkeys.py which can help you monitor the logs.

 Most linux desktop environments should have support for this.
 I've created an entry for this executable as a .desktop config.